-During the year your Company Plant operations were at halt, but your Company is primarily engaged in manufacture and sale of Cement including Ordinary Portland Cement, Portland Pozolana Cement, and Portland Slag Cement.
+During the year your Company Plant operations were at halt due to financial and operational crises, but expecting to restart the production activities after come across all the hurdles and completion of the Insolvency Resolution Process.
+Your Company is primarily engaged in manufacture and sale of Cement including Ordinary Portland Cement, Portland Pozolana Cement, and Portland Slag Cement.
 In the domestic market the company operates through a net work of dealers and agents for sale of its products.
 Its major markets include Andhra Pradesh, Telangana, Tamilnadu, Orissa, Karnataka and other nearby states.